 Although scientific findings vary regarding the link between drinking plenty of water and getting the skin you’ve always wanted, it does plenty for your health, which in turn affects your appearance.
 Water regulates body temperature and reduces the stress on the liver and kidneys, which helps flush out waste and toxins.
 And not drinking enough water can dehydrate your body and your skin, which means your complexion can look dry, and less healthy and supple as a result.

-you can survive over a month without food, but only five to seven days without water?
+Did you know you can survive over a month without food, but only five to seven days without water?
 Tell us how many glasses of water you drink on a daily basis…

 Written by Jordie, this article originally appeared on BeautyHeaven.